 Up last for review we have the Smokin Ace Cymbal Shield which is a highly affordable alternative to a traditional drum shield.
 It’s super lightweight and easy to mount.
 All you need to do is attach it to a cymbal stand and you’re good to go!

-To panel is constructed of durable acrylic and it is highly effective – blocking up to 40% of the overall cymbal sounds.
+The panel is constructed of durable acrylic and it is highly effective – blocking up to 40% of the overall cymbal sounds.

 This is a really good value product that is much easier to transport than a large drum shield.
 It’s lightweight, portable and effective – and I think it looks better than a full drum shield from the audience’s perspective as well as the drummer’s.

-What is a Drum Shield?
+What Is a Drum Shield?

 A drum shield, also known as a drum cage or drum enclosure is a type of clear barrier that is set up in front of a drum set to reduce its volume and rectify a number of sound issues.